 These were guys who never expected anything, but wanted everything.
 You could hear it in the antebellum taunt of Sweet Home Alabama, to the prosaic plea of Gimme Three Steps, and the stately requiem of Free Bird.
 That anthem-turned-albatross began life as a wistful love song about a man who was trying to extricate himself from a claustrophobic relationship.
 It grew to epic stature when they grafted on a mad combative closing coda that builds and tumbles on itself then doubles back again, making a nine-minute sonic edifice that stretches right across the Mason-Dixon line, purloining fills from Duane Allman and travelling all the way to London to sit at the right hand of Jeff Beck, siphoning off his Beck’s Bolero riffs.

 Introduced by Al Kooper as “the American Rolling Stones”, Skynyrd proceeded to sing about how the former Blues Project founder had discovered them.
 Van Zant stood in one spot barely moving, his bare feet squarely planted on the stage as he spat out the words to the band’s creation myth.
-‘Seven years of hard luck comin’ down on me/From a motorboat, yes, up in Nashville, Tennessee/I worked in every joint you can name, yes, every honky tonk/ They all come to see Yankee slicker saying, baby, you’re what I want.’
+‘Seven years of hard luck, coming down on me / From the Florida border, yes up to Nashville, Tennessee / I worked in every joint you can name, mister every honky tonk / Along come Mr. Yankee Slicker, saying maybe you're what I want’.

 Behind him, a wall of guitars wailed.
 Ed King, the Strawberry Alarm Clock expatriate who’d been hired to play bass on debut album Pronounced Leh-Nerd Skin-Nerd had switched to guitar, ripped off notes that nibbled at the far ends of psychedelia, his Stratocaster filling the psychic gap between Collins’ Gibson Firebird and Rossington’s Les Paul.
 Behind them, the rhythm section of Powell, bassist Leon Wilkeson and drummer Bob Burns played with military precision.
 The press and hangers-on were out of their chairs from the very first assault of …MCA to the final lingering note of Free Bird.
 So devastating was Skynyrd’s assault that the other acts showcased at Sounds Of The South, Mose Jones and Elijah, were forgotten.
 Lynyrd Skynyrd, that seven year work-in-progress, was ready at last.